NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 UK Government.
 1989.
 Children Act.
 1989.
 Available at:

-Working Together to Safeguard Children – a guide to inter-agency working to safeguard and promote the welfare of children (2018)
+Working Together to Safeguard Children – a guide to inter-agency working to safeguard and promote the welfare of children (2023)

 Glaser, D. & Davis, P. (2019) ‘For debate: Forty years of fabricated or induced illness (FII): where next for paediatricians?
 Paper 2: Management of perplexing presentations including FII’, Archives of Disease in Childhood, 104, pp.7-11

-Safeguarding Children in Whom illness is Fabricated or Induced – Department for Health (2008)
+Safeguarding Children in Whom Illness is Fabricated or Induced – Department for Health (2008)

 Multi-agency procedures

-North Yorkshire: http://www.safeguardingchildren.co.uk City of York: http://www.saferchildrenyork.org.uk/
+City of York: http://www.saferchildrenyork.org.uk/

-Fabricated and Induced Illness Chronology
+Fabricated Illness & Perplexing Presentations Chronology

-Health and Education Rehabilitation Plan
+Health and Education Rehabilitation Plan Template

-Page reviewed: June 2024
+Page reviewed: February 2026

 Image